Caren-cheruto/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Write a script that duplicates
+Write a script that deletes